-A grade of C or above is required in this course.
 Prerequisites: MAT 109 and MGT 310

-This course is designed to assist students with integrating research skills and professional business practices by providing an opportunity to apply current research to a business program.
+This course is designed to assist students with integrating research skills and professional business.

+integrating research skills and professional business practices by providing an opportunity to apply current research to a business program.
 The purpose of business research is to assist managers in making more informed and responsible decisions.
 Therefore, students will be given the opportunity to sharpen critical thinking processes by studying and applying quantitative and qualitative methods to problem solving.